bagelsfordagels/Cybersecurity_Home_Lab/projects/command_line_and_security_basics.md

     -users
     -lpadmin

 ### 8.)
-Next, I gave sally sudo privaledges and was then able to create a new user logged as her.
+Next, I gave sally sudo priviledges and was then able to create a new user logged as her.
 ![sudo_sally_hank](../images/sudo_sally_add_hank.png)

 ### 8.)
 I created a new group called cybersec and added sally to the group.
 I then checked what groups sally belonged to with the groups command